 ✔ Short power nap after work

-✔ Shut down before bed, put away smartphone, etc. and relax
+✔ Shut down before going to bed, put your smartphone etc away and relax

 ✔ Short power nap before starting work

-✔ Light meals, minimal exercise and few blue lights after end of shift
+✔ Light meals, little physical activity and few blue light sources after the end of the shift

 ✔ Don't set an alarm and sleep in